photoprism/photoprism/README.md

 Our vision is to provide the most user-friendly solution for browsing, organizing, and sharing your photo collection.
-The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.
+The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.